-My family visited Maine on our Northeast road trip last summer and explored 11 states in 11 days.
+My family visited Maine on a Northeast summer road trip and explored 11 states in 11 days.
 One of our favorite places was Acadia National Park in the northeastern corner of Maine.
-Although we were only there for two days, we enjoyed hiking Acadia with kids and found plenty of things to do in Acadia National Park.
-I researched what to do in Acadia National Park and found that it is one of the best national
+Although we were only there for a few days, we found plenty of things to do in Acadia National Park which makes this place one of the best national park vacations.
+Naturally, some of the best hikes in Acadia National Park are also those with scenic vistas.
+If you are planning a trip to Acadia National Park with kids check out this list of the best hikes in Acadia National Park.

-My Favorite Kid Friendly Hikes in Acadia National Park
+The Best Hikes in Acadia National Park

 3. Bar Island